rearc-data/fred-data-products/docs/MSPUS/product-description.md

 This dataset contains a historical time-series data of Median Sales Price of Houses Sold for the United States (MSPUS) starting from `1963-01-01`.

 The values within the data field labeled `MSPUS` represent the median sales price of houses sold in the US in `Dollars` at the time of the corresponding `DATE` field.
-Values are not seasonally adjusted.
+The unit of data column is Dollars and the values are not seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).